Ahmed-AG/mamba_dlp/README.md

-#mamba_dlp

 mamba_dlp
 =========

 Mamba_dlp is a tool for searching for sensitive data in cloud infrastructures.

-The key features of Mamba_dlp:
+Current features of Mamba_dlp:

-- **Search for sensitive data**: using customizable regex, mamba_dlp scans through data sources and reports any sensitive data
+- **Search for sensitive data**: using customizable regex, mamba_dlp scans through data sources and reports any sensitive data. mamba_dlp can run full scans or can scan a single object
+- **Search for sensitive data in:**
+	-S3 Buckets
+-**Search for the following data types:**
+	-Credit Cards
+	-Emails
+	-Any custom regex
+-**Output:**
+	-Json object
+	-Dynamo table

 Getting Started
 ----------------